Hyacinth-Ali/data-warehouse-S2-to-Redshift-ETL/README.md

 # Data Warehouse (S3 to AWS Redshift ETL)
 This is an ETL (Extract, Transform, Load) data pipeline project, which leverages AWS services (S3 and Redshift) to build a data warehouse for a startup company.
+For step by step (with code) implementation of this project, visit this [page](https://github.com/Hyacinth-Ali/data-warehouse-S3-to-Redshift-ETL/blob/master/redshift_cluster.ipynb)

 ## Problem Statement
 A music streaming startup, Sparkify, has grown their user base and song database and want to move their processes and data onto the cloud.
 Their data resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.